amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 --------------------------

 Some data can be initialized from files.
-Additional sublist has to be added to named sublist of the `"state`" list with the file name and names of attributes.
+Additional sublist has to be added to named sublist of the `"state`" list with the file name and the name of attribute.
-The provided data will override results of other initialization tools.
+For a serial run, the file extension must be `".exo`".
+For a parallel run, it must be `".par`".
 Here is an example:

 .. code-block:: xml